-4.2 Labour Market Benefits from Tertiary Education
+4.2 Labour market benefits from tertiary education

-126. It is to be expected that rising incomes in a rapidly growing economy would be unequally distributed among occupational groups, since the response to a rising demand for particular skills cannot be instantaneous, especially where geographic mobility is so constrained.
-There have been several reports of severe skills shortages, especially those requiring high technical levels.
-Data from the 1990s confirmed that not only that did graduates from colleges earn more than those from technical schools, who in turn earned more than those from senior high schools etc, but that these differentials had widened during the decade.
-Earnings in financial activities grew five times faster than in mining, in scientific research and real estate (four times) and in transport and communications (three times.)
+It is to be expected that rising incomes in a rapidly growing economy would be unequally distributed among occupational groups, since the response to a rising demand for particular skills cannot be instantaneous, especially where geographic mobility is so constrained.
+There have been several reports of severe skills shortages, especially those requiring high technical levels (World Bank, 2007a, pp.88).
+Data from the 1990s confirmed that not only did graduates from colleges earn more than those from technical schools, who in turn earned more than those from senior high schools etc, but that these differentials had widened during the decade.
+Earnings in financial activities grew five times faster than in mining, in scientific research and real estate (four times) and in transport and communications (three times) (World Bank, 2007a, pp. 91).

-Graduate Unemployment
+Graduate unemployment

-127. However, it is not at all clear to what extent these income differentials have persisted in recent years, as graduate numbers have risen sharply.
+However, it is not at all clear to what extent these income differentials have persisted in recent years, as graduate numbers have risen sharply.
 Indeed there is now widespread concern about the capacity of the labour market to absorb new graduates in occupations that require their skills or intellectual abilities.
-The CBR states that by September 1, 2005, the overall figure for employed graduates was 72.6%, while in March 2007, the magnitude of the problem was described in the English language China Daily as follows:
+The CBR states that by September 1, 2005, the overall figure for employed graduates was 72.6%, while in March 2007, the magnitude of the problem was described in the English language China Daily (March 6, 2007) as follows: